CMS logoCMS event Hgg

 Summary

-The study of tetraquark states has attracted considerable interest due to its potential to provide insight into the structure of the hadronic matter that makes up the world around us [10,11,12,13,14,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34].
+The study of tetraquark states has attracted considerable interest due to its potential to provide insight into the structure of the hadronic matter that makes up the world around us [4, 5, 6, 7, 8, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29].
 In this paper, we have presented the first measurement of the quantum numbers for a recently discovered family of three all-charm tetraquarks, based on data collected by the CMS experiment at the LHC.
 Our results, summarized in Table 2, favour a $ J^{PC}=$ 2$^{++} $ assignment.
 For a system of two constituents, as represented by either model in Fig. 2, an orbital angular momentum of $ L = $ 1 is excluded by the requirement $ P = + $1, while higher orbital excitations with $ L \geq $ 2 are energetically disfavoured.
 This makes the $ S $-wave ($ L = $ 0) configuration the most likely.
 In a molecular scenario, the quark-antiquark pairs are not required to be spin-1 mesons, making a $ J = $ 2 configuration less likely.
-This picture agreed with existing data for all other well-established tetraquark candidates with measured spin, such as the $ \mathrm{X}(3872) $ and $ \mathrm{Z}_{\mathrm{c}}(3900)^{+} $, all of which have $ J < $ 2 [7].
-In contrast, a tightly-bound $ \mathrm{c}\mathrm{c}\overline{\mathrm{c}}\overline{\mathrm{c}} $ tetraquark with a diquark-antidiquark structure requires both diquarks to be in spin-1 states, which naturally favours a $ J = $ 2 configuration, as also emphasized in Refs.
-[23,33].
-This spin-1 requirement, however, does not apply to tetraquark candidates with mixed-flavour quark content, a consideration relevant to all previously observed candidates, which contained both heavy and light quarks [7].
-This advancement in understanding exotic hadrons was enabled by the study of all-heavy tetraquarks and it brings us closer to uncovering their true nature beyond the traditional quark model.
+This picture agreed with existing data for all other well-established tetraquark candidates with measured spin, such as the X(3872) and $ \mathrm{Z}_{\mathrm{c}}(3900)^{+} $, all of which have $ J < $ 2 [3].
+In contrast, a tightly-bound $ \mathrm{c}\mathrm{c}\overline{\mathrm{c}}\overline{\mathrm{c}} $ tetraquark with a diquark--antidiquark configuration requires both diquarks to be in spin-1 states, which restricts the total spin to $ J = $ 0 or $ J = $ 2, making $ J = $ 2 a natural choice.
+This spin-1 diquark requirement, however, does not apply to tetraquark candidates with mixed-flavour quark content, a consideration relevant to all previously observed candidates, which contained both heavy and light quarks [3].
+Other theoretical considerations also favour $ J = $ 2 for the tightly-bound tetraquark states [18, 28].
+This advancement in understanding exotic hadrons was enabled by the study of all-heavy tetraquarks and it brings us closer to uncovering their internal structure.
 Although our findings do not definitively distinguish between tightly-bound tetraquark and meson-meson molecular models, they provide constraints on the possible internal structures and favour the tightly-bound scenario.

 References